Best Baby Breathing Monitors Compared: Nanit vs Babysense vs Sense-U

 Installing the sensor pads can take a little time

 $24.99 for Breathing Wear starter pack (swaddle and breathing band).

 Breathing monitor: $127.50

 Breathing monitor: $199.99

 |Connectivity & Quality||

-The breathing monitor is a clip-on disc.
-It has a low-EMF design and is cable free making it one of the safer options.
+Breathing monitor is a clip-on disc.
+It has a low-EMF design and is cable-free.

 |Reviews||4.6 stars across 968 reviews on 3 websites||4.2 stars across 162 reviews on 2 websites||4.2 stars across 782 reviews on 2 websites|

 |Special Offers||10% off bundles: Nanit||Latest discounts: Babysense||10% off: Sense-U|

 Nanit Baby Monitor Review